springernature/shunter/docs/usage/configuration-reference.md

     reqHost: 'localhost:5400',
     reqUrl: '/does-not-exist'
 },
-staticData-TODO:FIXME: {
+staticData: {
     yourData: 'goesHere'
 }
 ```

-In the event a large set of `staticData` needs to be passed to the template renderer, perhaps use a Custom Configuration?
+If you need a large set of `staticData`, maybe consider a Custom Configuration?

 Adding Custom Configurations